devzendo/parachute-docker/README.md

 To have cloned this project, you'll need `git`.

-Once you have cloned this project, run `clone-all.sh`, which will clone all the other parts of Parachute into directories at the same level as this project.
+Once you have cloned this project, run `clone-all.sh`, which will clone all the other parts of Parachute into directories at the same level as this project, as well as the Raspberry Pi Pico SDK repos.

 To build the image, run `build.sh`.
 This builds an image tagged `parachute-latest`.

-To use the container, run `parachute-container.sh`.
+To start the image and use the container, run `parachute-container.sh`.

+In the container, build everything into `/opt/parachute` with `./build-all.sh`.

+You may need to give your sudo password, as some directory creation will require it.
+There's a Maven local repository that will be populated as `transputer-emulator`, `transputer-macro-assembler` build, this will be placed at the same level as the cloned repositories.

 # License, Copyright & Contact info
 This code is released under the Apache 2.0 License: http://www.apache.org/licenses/LICENSE-2.0.html.